 The top crust makes a crisscross pattern, hence the name chess.

-- Chicken fried steak or chicken fried chicken (!): "National dishes" of
+Chicken fried steak or chicken fried chicken: Super popular in

 A steak or piece of chicken is pounded almost flat and thus tenderized.
 Then

 it is dipped in a batter of milk, floor, salt, pepper (often

 lots of pepper), and sometimes garlic.
 After this, it is fried

 in oil—lots of oil—until its crust is golden brown.

 serving of rich cream gravy (a white, often pepper rich gravy, which includes the fat from the frying of the chicken or steak)

 is spread on a plate.
 Mashed potatoes topped with more gravy